shanewasley/portfolio-www.shanewasley.me/content/posts/aligning-models-with-reality/index.md

 When the team pushed a working version of Assisted Alignment to the development server, we tested the feature internally with real-world examples, and regrouped to discuss our observations.

-{{< video src="progress-protoV1-dev-demo@360" autoplay="true" muted="true" loop="true" playsinline="true" caption="Screen recording of an early dev version of the Assisted Alignment feature.
-Debug controls are present in this recording that were removed before release.">}}
+{{< video src="progress-protoV1-dev-demo@360" autoplay="true" muted="true" loop="true" playsinline="true" caption="Screen recording of an early development version of the Assisted Alignment feature— before colors and component styling were completed.
+The model and point cloud are based on a section of SKUR's offices in Oakland.">}}

 During our discussion, the number one problem was disorientation while trying to rotate, pan, or zoom around the viewing area to select surfaces.
 Several team members demonstrated frustration if they zoomed or panned the model out of view while trying to find surfaces.
 Choosing a standard isometric view from the controls could help reestablish orientation, but it also meant restarting the surface searching task— like being kicked to the back of the line.
 In other words, using the standard views as an escape didn’t save time or reduce effort.